Skills#

 Lesson: Teaching patterns, best practices, tool usage

-Skill: Providing reusable scripts, automated workflows (lightweight)
+Skill: Providing reusable workflow guidance (lightweight)

 Plugin: Runtime hooks, custom tools, deep gptme integration (see Plugin System)